 - Brussel Sprouts

-Do not expect miracles through a simple raw carrot salad, a healthy body is sustained by regular elimination of toxins and nourishing the cells with what it needs.
-Cooking carrots changes the fibrous structure, still beneficial but does not bind as well to chemical disruptors as raw carrot does.
+Do not expect miracles through a simple raw carrot salad, a healthy body is sustained by the regular elimination of toxins and nourishing the cells with what it needs.
+Cooking carrots changes the fibrous structure, which is still beneficial but does not bind as well to chemical disruptors as a raw carrot does.